Codecademy/docs/content/mysql/concepts/custom-function/custom-function.md

   - 'paths/analyze-data-with-sql'
 ---

-**`Custom Function`** are function created to perform some certain taks.
-These function contain logic in a set of SQL statement, they help in improving reusability and simplify complex queries.
+**`Custom Function`** are function created to perform some certain tasks.
+These functions contain logic in a set of SQL statements, they help in improving reusability and simplify complex queries.

 ## Syntax